bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "I did" Adrex half replied, half countering.

 "Just as I thought" replied the Lord of Whitestone, as he stood up from his crouched position.
-He gesturing towards the half-elf in the shadow, that started pull her bowstring.
+He gestured towards the half-elf in the shadow, that started pull her bowstring.

 *What?
 I just said... oh for Bahamut's sake!*